 Throughout this site there are many discussions of economic indicators.
 This post is the latest in a series of posts indicating facets of U.S. economic weakness or a notably low growth rate.

 The level and trend of economic growth is especially notable at this time.
-As seen in various estimates, the probability of recession has grown significantly.
+As seen in various sources, recession estimates have been at high levels.

 Charts Indicating U.S. Economic Weakness